Skip to Content

 Obtain Lawful Permanent Residence with a Trusted Immigration Firm

-In the United States of America, a card granting the holder lawful permanent residence is often referred to as a "green card" (technically known as the I-551) because it gives that individual the "green light" to stay in the country and to pursue naturalization and citizenship if they desire, as well as because the first versions of these cards were mostly green in color.
-At Yekrangi & Associates, our immigration attorneys want to be a part of this momentous step on your journey to fulfilling your American dream.
-Your immigration story is important to us.
-If you have a complex matter involving green cards, do not hesitate to reach out to a green card lawyer in Irvine!
+In the United States, a card granting lawful permanent residence is often referred to as a "green card" (technically known as the I-551) because it gives an individual the "green light" to remain in the country and to pursue naturalization and citizenship if they choose, and because the first versions of these cards were mostly green in color.
+At Yekrangi & Associates, our immigration attorneys are ready to be a part of this significant step on your journey to achieving your American dream.
+Your immigration story matters to us.
+If you have a complex situation involving green cards, reach out to a green card lawyer in Irvine for guidance.

 Contact Yekrangi & Associates online or call (949) 478-4963 to schedule a consultation.
 Our green card lawyers serve Orange County and are ready to help!
 Se habla Español.
 Services also available in Farsi and Mandarin.